jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 // Sorting Options
 --sort-downloads
---sort-cdl-only                        : Only sort files that were downloaded by Cyberdrop-DL --sort-folder
+--sort-all-downloads                      : Only sort files that were downloaded by Cyberdrop-DL --sort-folder

 // UI Options